View hot line data here

 The Department may provide a requester with access to inspect a record electronically or as otherwise maintained by the Department, either: 1) by providing access in the offices of the Department, if agreed to by the requester, 2) by sending a copy to the requester or 3) by notifying the requester that the record is available through publicly accessible electronic means and, if the requester writes to the agency within 30 days that the requester is unable or unwilling to access the information electronically, by then providing the records in paper format, upon payment for the same.

 The Department will provide a public record to a requester in the medium requested if the record exists in that medium.
 Otherwise, the public record must be provided in the medium in which it exists.
 If a public record only exists in one medium, the Department is not required to convert that public record to another medium, except that if the public record is only available in an electronic form, the Department must print it out on paper if the requester so requests.
+However, the Department is entitled to charge a fee for each page printed.

 The Department is not required to create a public record that does not already exist, nor is it required to compile, maintain, format, or organize a public record in a manner in which the Department does not currently do so.